 If you need to know how the currency market is please follow the link https://www.currencyindex.co.uk/Agent/oceankey or information on buying process in Portugal please see the following link https://www.oceankeyproperty.com/buying-a-property-in-portugal/

 Albufeira is one of the oldest cities in the Algarve.
-It was also a fishing village and artists, painters, poets, and writers who also fell in love with the area.
+It was also a fishing village and artists, painters, poets and writers also fell in love with the area.
 Albufeira has also become one of the most popular areas for tourists.

-Albufeira’s old town offers restaurants and bars which are also good for a quiet meal or a cool drink.
-The streets which lead off the square are also a shopper’s delight.
+Albufeira old town offers restaurants and bars which are also good for a quiet meal or a cool drink.
+The streets which lead off the square are also a shoppers delight.
 You will also find clothes shops, leather goods, gift shops, and street stalls.

 Albufeira’s beaches are the main attraction for most visitors.
-In front of the Old Town, is Fisherman’s Beach.
+In front of the Old Town, is Praia dos Pescadores (Fisherman’s Beach).
 This beach can get pretty crowded in peak season.

 To the west of Fisherman’s Beach, the Praia do Tunel is accessed through a tunnel leading from Rua 5 de Outubro.

-One of the area’s best Blue Flag beaches is Praia da Oura, a couple of kilometers east of the Old Town.
-Oura beach offers a wide strip of golden sand with a walkway that offers bars, cafes, and restaurants.
+One of the area’s best Blue Flag beaches is Praia da Oura, a couple of kilometres east of the Old Town.
+Oura beach offers a wide strip of golden sand with a walkway that offers bars, cafes and restaurants.

 Eduardo VII Park

-Eduardo VII Park is the largest park in the center of Lisbon.
+Eduardo VII Park is the largest park in the centre of Lisbon.
 The park also offers hedges and nice walkways.
-Here you will find the hothouse with its exotic plants.
-Also, the greenhouse is filled with tropical plants.
-In the greenhouse, you will also find ponds, and endless varieties of palms, and also some cactus.
+Here you will find the hothouse with the its exotic plants.
+Also the greenhouse which is filled with tropical plants.
+In the greenhouse you will also find ponds, and endless varieties of palms and also some cactus.

 Walking in Lisbon